SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Besides babies and small children, here’s a breakdown of populations with elevated risk levels when it comes to mold.8

 With this in mind, let’s talk about some of the symptoms of mold allergies, and what can be done about them.

-For most people, mold allergies are a minor to moderate annoyance.9 We have more information in our mold allergy guide, but symptoms might include:
+For most people, mold allergies are a minor to moderate annoyance.9 The symptoms may vary, but they might include:

 For those super sensitive to mold exposure, though, symptoms can be more severe.
 These might include: